mauriciofigueroa/praatSublimeSyntax/README.md

 ## Installation

-* Download `praat.tmLanguage` and the snippet files.
+This syntax highlighter, just as [Sublime Text][], can be installed in Windows, Linux or (Mac) OS X. These are the instructions:
-* Save them into your package folder.
-Under Windows 7, the path should be:
+* Download `praat.tmLanguage` and the six snippet files (you can just clone the whole repository if you want).
-`C:\Users\YOUR_USER_NAME\AppData\Roaming\Sublime Text 2\Packages\User`.
+* Open Sublime Text and go to `Preferences` > `Browse Packages...`.
-Note that "AppData" is normally a hidden folder.
-A similar path should work for other versions of Sublime Text and/or Windows.
+* There, create a folder called "Praat" and save all the downloaded files inside that new folder.
 * Restart Sublime Text.

-If your files end in any of the most common Praat script extensions (`.praat`, `.script`, `.psc`, `.praat_script`, `.praatscript`, `.praat-script`, `.praat-batch`, `.proc`), they should automatically be identified and highlighted by Sublime Text.
+All your files ending in any of the most common Praat script extensions (`.praat`, `.script`, `.psc`, `.praat_script`, `.praatscript`, `.praat-script`, `.praat-batch`, `.proc`) should automatically be identified and highlighted by Sublime Text.
 Alternatively, you can select highlighting for Praat by selecting `View/Syntax/Praat`.